 Second-order codes Examples Bridging as 'business as usual' For me, a good board of directors has to first of all know the business dynamics and communicate in a constructive way with the management of the company (M) I see my job as an activity aimed at bringing to light issues related to transparency and establish a rapport between the firm and the external parties (IV) The director interviewed has gained extensive experience mainly as a family investing (archival data).
-The entire interviewed contains references to the idea of the board as the place where strategies are defined and assessed and where the TMT is morning of Anthony, action of the board as the place where strategies are defined and assessed and where the TMT is accounted.
-Conforming to family business values If feel loyal to this family firm [] we care about each other and feeling respected by, and safe with, other members, as we know there are strong values at the root of this family firm (HS) The board of directors is carrying on the family values I share this completely and with pleasure and hope this will continue for a long time (SC) Resource dedication • I understood what motivates this family firm's existence It's very important and I will give my full contribution?
+The entire interview contains references to the idea of the board as the place where strategies are defined and assessed and where the TMT is monitored (Authors' notes on summary sheet/secondary data) Conforming to family business values I feel loyal to this family firm [] we care about each other and feeling respected by, and safe with, other members, as we know there are strong values at the root of this family firm (HS) The board of directors is carrying on the family values I share this completely and with pleasure and hope this will continue for a long time (SC) Resource dedication • If understood what motivates this family firm's existence It's very important and I will give my full contribution'.
 (PG) • If this (the informant refers to the dedication to activities related to the bridge and buffer tasks) had not happened our company would probably not have been able to cope today, it is thanks to this that we have been able to govern.
 (MG) • One of the main concerns for our board is to be able to get along, to be cohesive as a business but also as a family, to be united and directed toward the same goals.
 (G)